 The aim of the model Nature Needs More is developing for a basic income trial is to enable a number of interlinked objectives to be achieved, which could change both the current perceived need and individual motivation for poaching.
 The main benefits in relation to reducing poaching and illegal harvesting are:

-- Increased food security and cash availability reduces economic insecurity and desperation
+- Increased food security and cash availability reduces economic insecurity and survival anxiety

 - Paying a guaranteed income to all people in a community increases social justice and cohesion